 Don’s Crumbly Top Apple Pie Recipe

 Hi.
 It’s Lois.
-Don’s Crumbly Top Apple Pie Recipe (AKA Dutch Apple Pie) graces our table just about any season since Granny Smith apples are available year round where we live.
+May 13 is National Apple Pie Day so I’m reposting Don’s Crumbly Top Apple Pie Recipe (AKA Dutch Apple Pie).
+One of these pies graces our table just about any season since Granny Smith apples are available year round where we live.
 Don doesn’t know where the original recipe for his Crumbly Top Apple Pie came from, but he has experimented with the types of apples and seasonings over the years.
 This is our favorite combination; trust me, the best apples to use are Granny Smith Apples.

 This pie is always requested for Thanksgiving.
 So Don (our pie maker) makes one of these, at least one Pecan Pie, a couple of Pumpkin Pies, and usually one other variety, such as Chocolate Pecan Pie.
 I like the topping on this Crumbly Top Apple Pie so much that I use the topping on my Blueberry Pie.

 What’s your favorite pie?
 What apples do you like to use in your Apple Pie?
 Do you experiment with apples and spices?
 We would be interested in trying yours, too.
 Let us know what you think of ours.

 You will need measuring cups and spoons, a paring knife, a bowl, and a pie plate.
 An apple corer is helpful, as is a Kitchen Aid stand mixer with the slicing attachment.
 We love ours because it can slice apples and make zoodles (zucchini noodles).
 Do yourself a favor and buy the best kitchen tools you can afford.
 You’ll never be sorry.